SamuraiRanderson/Portfolio/README.md

 # Portfolio

 A customized [Bootstrap](http://getbootstrap.com/) porfolio to showcase some of my personal and professional projects.
+You can view my portfolio by clicking [here](http://samurairanderson.github.io/Portfolio/).

 ### Tools used on this project:
 <ul>